 Scrum capacity planning

 Sprint planning, sometimes called Agile sprint planning, is a way for teams to move quickly, build fast, and ship often.
 It’s a type of project management that’s often used by product or engineering teams, where the entire team will coordinate their work in one- or two-week sprints.
 Our sprint planning template helps you directly connect the planning process to your team’s work, so everyone can reference a single system of record to see what’s on deck, what’s in progress, and what’s been completed.

-Sprint planning is a part of the Scrum framework, where a team works on a specific bucket of work during a set time period.
-Typically, the work being done in a sprint is started and accomplished during the timeframe of the sprint.
+Sprint planning is often part of the Scrum framework, where a team works on a specific bucket of work during a set time period.
 Sprint planning, then, is the process of preparing for and tracking the work being done during the sprint.
 It’s facilitated by a scrum master, and goes hand-in-hand with sprint retrospectives after the sprint is over.

 Sprint planning becomes stressful—instead of fun—when Agile teams are disorganized and struggle to find, track, and accomplish their work during a sprint.
-With a work management tool like Asana, you can easily track work through the stages of your sprint, so the details are easy to find, the team is always on the same page, and your tasks get accomplished.
+With a work management platform like Asana, you can easily track work through the stages of your sprint—so the details are easy to find, your team is always on the same page, and your tasks get accomplished.